 Fifth grade student

 The success-oriented nature of your workshops and the self-confidence boost resulting from each experience has the highest impact on my group.
-It is truly magical.
-It is a delight to see.
 The workshops are especially effective in enhancing and deepening learning of the required social studies and science topics that I teach.
 However, in reality, the presentations reach across all curriculum areas.

 7th grade teacher